Welcome to the World of Duplicate: What to Expect at

 To keep the game going smoothly, each round of two boards is timed.
 When you have finished all of your boards at a given table, before moving to the next table, please wait for Kelly to announce the new round.
 North-South remain stationary while East-West move to the next higher table and the boards move to the next lower table.

-Kelly has many roles at the game but her most important one is to help you with your bidding and playing so that you can learn and grow.
-She is there to help you.
-Do not hesitate to call her by saying Director, Please.
+The director has many roles at the game but their most important one is to help you with your bidding and playing so that you can learn and grow.
+The director is there to help you.
+Do not hesitate to call him by saying Director, Please.

 How Did You Do?